-Engineering Challenge Only: The Structure Check-In Appraiser
+Engineering Challenge Only: The Roller Coaster Check-In Appraiser

-The Structure Check-In Appraiser will examine, measure, weigh, and make sure your Structure meets the guidelines in the Challenge.
-Before your team goes to the Prep Area for the Engineering Challenge, you MUST have your Structure checked by this Appraiser.
+The Roller Coaster Check-In Appraiser will examine, measure, and make sure your Roller Coaster parts and Launching Mechanism meet the guidelines in the Challenge.
+Before your team goes to the Prep Area for the Engineering Challenge, you MUST have your Roller Coaster parts and Launching Mechanism checked by this Appraiser.

-Engineering Challenge Only: The Weight Placement Appraiser(s)
+Engineering Challenge Only: The Roller Coaster Testing Appraiser(s)

-The Weight Placement Appraisers will monitor Structure Testing during the Presentation to help your team make sure you are following all of the procedures correctly.
-The Weight Placement Appraiser will also record information about Weight Placement.
+The Roller Coaster Testing Appraisers will monitor Roller Coaster Testing during the Presentation to help your team make sure you are following all of the procedures correctly.
+The Roller Coaster Testing Appraiser will also record information about Roller Coaster tests, such as parts used and the timing of each Roller Coaster test.